Projects workflow: How will IGC studies be carried out?

 Figure 3 indicates the performance of a notional design relative to the UNDP SDGs.
 The assessments of performance against any SDG can be achieved by the expert judgments of the project team, or by model-based assessments.
 Either approach is appropriate and enables project teams to compare alternate scenarios, and teams to compare their projects' performance with that of other IGC teams.
 Again, more details to be found on the Requirements for Projects page.

-There are many paths and support options to get through the IGC workflow using GIS tools such as ArcGIS, QGIS or geodesign tools such as Geodesignhub or Esri GeoPlanner and others.
+There are many paths and support options to accomplish the IGC workflow using GIS tools such as ArcGIS, QGIS or geodesign tools such as Geodesignhub or Esri GeoPlanner and others.
 There are numerous ecosystem services assessment tools that are applicable to those GIS tools.
 IGC can facilitate some software capabilities that can be applied in diverse settings and workflows (including the schools’ existing capabilities).
 Please see the Support Technology page of this website for more information.
 The choices are up to the individual teams.

 We do expect that the typical workflow will be similar to that below, based on Steinitz (2012).